stranothus/stranothus/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Quinn Gibson, Stranothus Studios.
+I'm Quinn Gibson, of Stranothus Studios.
 I'm a young web developer going into the freelance business!

 ## My accomplishments: